PotHix/pothix.github.com/content/places/azores.md

 ## Anana

-We visisted a place where they cultivate a specific local Anana.
+We visited a place where they cultivate a specific local Anana.
 It looks like a pineapple, but it has its own category.

 ## Bus tour